3 KPIs for Software Development Team Efficiency

 The Human Factor

 An interesting thing to notice is that most of the time, to improve the values of your KPIs you should work on developing your people.
 This may seem strange at first, but it’s completely normal.
 Remember that Uncle Bob says that “Programming is a social activity”.
-Another way to explain this characteristic of software development is with Conway's law, that states
+Another way to explain this characteristic of custom software development is with Conway's law, that states

 “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.”